How To Treat Heat Stroke With Basic First Aid

 - Avoiding prolonged exposure to high temperatures

-- Staying properly hydrated with water or electrolyte-laden drinks
+- Staying properly hydrated with water or electrolyte-rich drinks

 - Wearing breathable clothing